Uniminutoarduino/SBCReview/README.md

 - *Figures*: In this folder are located the figures for the SLR.

-- *Python Scripts*: It contains the designed algorithms to extract the information of the Crossref API.
+- *Python Scripts*: It contains the designed algorithms to extract the information of the Crossref API in terms of publications per years and top cited authors.

 ## Python Scripts